Natural Options to Reverse Parkinsons Symptoms

 Problems with Balance, Walking, Talking and Sweating

-I still have a balance problem, a walking problem.
-Turning is also a problem – especially to the left, dryness in mouth, problem of pronunciation of some words while talking. excessive sweating at the left side of forehead is remarkable since 2005.
+I still have problems with balance, walking talking and sweating.
+Turning is also a problem – especially to the left, dryness in mouth, problem of pronunciation of some words while talking. excessive sweating at the left side of forehead is remarkable .
 I also feel pain at neck below head backside of ears.

 Kindly help,